Anne-Marie Duff: Personal life

 Duff married Scottish actor James McAvoy in 2006, and gave birth to their son in 2010.
 On 13 May 2016, Duff and McAvoy announced they were divorcing.
 To minimise disruption to their son's life, they initially shared a home in North London when not working elsewhere.

-She admits to being 'a hopeless romantic.
+She admits to being "a hopeless romantic.
 And that means sometimes I'll burn with pain as well as burn with desire, I will.
 'Cos that's the nature of opening your heart up to someone else ...
-This sounds ironic, of course, but sometimes in a marriage you are never closer than the moment at which the two of you decide it's time to finish.'
+This sounds ironic, of course, but sometimes in a marriage you are never closer than the moment at which the two of you decide it's time to finish."

-Duff's father called her by the nickname Smudge when she was growing up.
+Duff was appointed Officer of the Order of the British Empire (OBE) in the 2025 New Year Honours for services to drama.

 Activism

-In 2007 she was one of nine female celebrities to take part in the What's it going to take? campaign promoting awareness of domestic abuse in the United Kingdom.
+In 2007, she was one of nine female celebrities to take part in the What's it going to take? campaign promoting awareness of domestic abuse in the United Kingdom.